 An intensely personal invocation of the ancient Greek tragedy, The Antigone Poems was created in the 1970s while writer Marie Slaight and artist Terrence Tasker were living in Montreal and Toronto.
 A bold retelling of the ancient tale of defiance and justice, its poetry and images capture the anguish and despair of the original tale in an unembellished modernized rendition.

 Terrence Tasker (1947-1992) was born in Saskatchewan, Canada, the son of a lumberjack.
 Raised in rural western Canada, he went on to become a self-taught artist and filmmaker.
 He made a series of short films: Steps, The Abortion, and Echo, which screened in New York and Toronto.
 In 1981 he co-founded and built the original Studio Altaire, a 90-seat theater and visual art gallery that also ran after hours jazz concerts and poetry readings in downtown Montreal.
-He worked as a set builder for Montreal’s Centaur Theatre, Toronto Free Theatre and others and film such as The Resurrected and Deep Sleep, as well as working in construction, mining, finance, industrial installations, taxi driving and as a film projectionist.
+He worked as a set builder for Montreal’s Centaur Theatre, Toronto Free Theatre and others and films such as The Resurrected and Deep Sleep, as well as working in construction, mining, finance, industrial installations, taxi driving and as a film projectionist.
 He created the artwork for The Antigone Poems in the 1970s, while living in Montreal and Toronto.
 Terrence died in 1992 at age 45. more...